-The Board members nominate the Chairman of the Board.
-He shares responsibility for the strategic direction of Syngenta with the CEO.
+The Chairman shares responsibility for the strategic direction of Syngenta with the CEO.
 He ensures close liaison between the Board, its Committees and the CEO.
 In consultation with the CEO, the Chairman supervises the implementation of resolutions of the Board and of its Committees.
 The Chairman represents, jointly with the CEO, the interests of the Company as a whole towards authorities and business associations, both in Switzerland and internationally.